netzfisch/rpi-vpn-server/README.md

-# VPN-Server for Raspberry PI as docker image
+# VPN server for the ARM based Raspberry PI

 Turn your [Raspberry PI](http://raspberrypi.org) within **15 minutes** into a **VPN server** allowing remote access and tunneling traffic through your